smopen/sigcpp/_posts/2020-06-20-what-the-actual-const.md

    (at declaration), and it **cannot** be used to alter the value of the `int` to which it points.
 Like `p3`, `p4` can point to only one `int` over its lifetime.

    Read this declaration as "`const` pointer to `const int`".
-That is, the `int` pointed to is constant; and the pointer is also constant.

-   This form too is rare for non-array pointer, and it is better to use `const` references instead.
+   This form too is rare for non-array pointers, and it is better to use `const` references instead.
 For example, use `const int& r = i;` instead of using `const int* const r = &i;`.
 Indeed functions routinely use `const` references to efficiently receive objects and assure that there are no side effects.
 For example, `int compare(const std::string& s);`

-   This form too can be useful to store the address of dynamically-allocated data, where neither the pointer nor the data is to be altered after initialization.

-**Note**: Forms 3 and 4 (the forms where the pointer is `const`) are unnecessary for parameter declarations because Forms 1 and 2 already guarantee that any change the called function makes to the pointer parameter does not have side effect.
+**Note**: The use of Forms 3 and 4 (the forms where the pointer is `const`) is unnecessary for parameter declarations because Forms 1 and 2 already guarantee that any change the called function makes to the pointer parameter does not have side effect.
 This guarantee is due to the pointer (that is, the address) being passed by value.

 Study [this program](https://godbolt.org/z/uhM3mT) prepared to illustrate the declaration forms of non-array pointer parameters.